The Renegade (wrestler): Early life

-Wilson was born in Marietta, Georgia and lived an abusive childhood; his father was in jail for his involvement in a car accident, and his stepfather frequently beat him.
+Wilson was born in Marietta, Georgia, and lived an abusive childhood; his father was in jail for his involvement in a car accident, and his stepfather frequently beat him.
 He worked as a male exotic dancer in the New England area.

 Professional wrestling career

-Early career (1992–1995)
+Early career (1990–1995)

 Wilson went to Boston to train for a wrestling career under the tutelage of Killer Kowalski, but Kowalski never trained him, so Richard Byrne, one of Kowalski's students, continued his in-ring education.
-Wilson debuted in 1992 under the ring name "Rio, Lord of the Jungle"; the character included him banging on his chest like a gorilla and wearing a loincloth.
+Wilson debuted on May 26, 1990 for a television taping for the North Carolina–based North American Wrestling Association, losing a match to Robert Fuller, which aired on July 14.
+In 1992, he joined Killer Kowalski's International Wrestling Federation under the ring name "Rio, Lord of the Jungle"; the character included him banging on his chest like a gorilla and wearing a loincloth.
 During his early career, Wilson wrestled for the Japanese promotion WAR and the New England independent circuit.
-Wilson worked a try-out match for the World Wrestling Federation on an August 18, 1993 taping of WWF Superstars, facing The Brooklyn Brawler.
+Wilson worked a try-out match for the World Wrestling Federation on an August 18, 1993, taping of WWF Superstars, facing The Brooklyn Brawler.